shospodarets/shospodarets.github.io/_posts/2015-03-23-native_smooth_scrolling.md

 API is already supported in desktop [Firefox](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior) out of the box and in [Chrome](https://www.chromestatus.com/feature/5812155903377408) under the `Enable experimental Web Platform features` flag on the `chrome://flags/` page.

 In Chrome up to 42 only JS part of the API is supported.
 In 43+ (currently it is [Canary](https://www.google.com/chrome/browser/canary.html) and [Dev Channel](https://www.chromium.org/getting-involved/dev-channel)) - both CSS and JS.

+Smooth scrolling to the anchors currently works only in Firefox.
+For Chrome it's [in development](https://www.chromestatus.com/features/5812155903377408).

 ## Profits
 1. It's a native solution.
 You can change browser scroll behavior with only one line of CSS!